View all categories

 Pelvic Floor Health – Why It Matters During Menopause

 When it comes to strength training, you probably envision the usual gym set up with big barbells, loads of free weights and buffness everywhere.
-Newsflash ladies, working out isn’t just for biceps and glutes anymore; there’s never been a better time than now to strengthen your pelvic floor muscles and improve your pelvic floor health.
+Newsflash ladies, working out isn’t just for biceps and glutes anymore; there’s never been a better time than now to strengthen your pelvic floor muscles and improve your pelvic floor health in menopause.

 Over time and with age, muscles weaken and the pelvic floor muscles aren’t spared.
-If your mom had pelvic floor relaxation or ‘pelvic organ prolapse’, you might be at higher risk since there is a genetic component to pelvic floor health.
-The wear and tear of having babies, especially those ten pounders, can weaken pelvic muscles as well.
+If your mom had pelvic floor relaxation or ‘pelvic organ prolapses’, you might be at higher risk since there is a genetic component to pelvic floor health.
+The wear and tear of having babies, especially those 10lbs and over, can weaken pelvic muscles as well.
 Excess body weight puts mechanical pressure on the bladder and urethra.
 More baggage means more risk of leakage.
 During menopause hormone changes can lead to urinary frequency, urgency and concerns about leakage.

-• Moderate your caffeine intake.
+• If you’re trying to manage urinary incontinence in menopause, start by looking at your caffeine intake.
+Caffeine in moderation is key.
 Caffeine is a bladder irritant and diuretic and typically produces that “urge to go”.

 • Optimize your weight.
 I recommend the Mediterranean diet or intermittent fasting if possible to maintain a healthy weight.